tristanpenman/n64-heart-rust/PLAN.md

     * Investigate 3D asset tools (?)
       * Blender
     * Investigate Sound tools (?)
+  * Add screenshots
+  * Add and improve diagrams
 * Update examples (**in progress**)
   * ~~Update examples 3 and 4 to use nust64~~
   * Avoid use of xargo in example 2
+  * Add example using n64-pac instead of manual definitions
   * Flesh out example 5
     * libdragon in C
   * Implement example 6